ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 Eve continued her story.
 "Well, one day, your father and I were visited by an angel, the angel Raphael.
 He told us the dangers of one who fought against Yahweh in the wars of the angels in heaven.
-His name was Lucifer, also called satan, and he was said to have been outcast to a place called Pandemonium, along with all the other traitorous angels that fell with him.
+His name was Lucifer, also called Satan, and he was said to have been outcast to a place called Pandemonium, along with all the other traitorous angels that fell with him.
 We asked him questions about the garden, about our creator Yahweh, and also some other things, and Raphael answered our questions as best he was able.